 - Lettuce wraps with deli meats and sliced cheese.

-Instead of one main dish, have a bunch of snacks and make that into a meal.
+Instead of one main meal, have a bunch of snacks and make that into a meal.
 Or heck, snack all day.
 This is your vacation time to eat how you want to. :0)

 My Favorite Keto Snacks

 - Dang Bars.
-I recently started to eat these.
 I love how the ingredients are simple without any crazy sweeteners.
-These bars come in 6 flavors and they are a recent go-to treat for me.
-These are also vegan if you are keto vegan. 🙂
+These bars come in 8 flavors.
+These are also vegan if you are keto vegan. ????

 - Stoka Bars.
-I only had the privilege to have one of these and I fell in love.
+The first time I had one of these, I fell in love.
 These are a great replacement for the Nature Valley bars.

 - Pork Rinds.
 These are a great chip replacement.
 There are basic plain flavors but there are also BBQ or Jalapeno flavors from some companies.